sailesh130/Animal-Recognition-using-CNN/README.md

 # Animal-Recognition-using-CNN
 Animal recognition is one major and important field in object detection.

-goal is to identifying the animal in the picture
+Goal is to identifying the animal in the picture
 Uses Deep Learning techniques with convolutional neural network Uses large labeled datasets to train the model for solving problem of  animal identification in the images